joannakl/learning-open-source/_articles/open-is-an-attitude/what-is-open.md

 Consider your assumptions about use, and what explicit restrictions you have seen in licencsed software or content.

-## Open is an Adjective
+### Open is an Adjective
-Open is often how we describe *the way we work, and create*.
+**Open is how we describe *the way we work, and create**.

 **>> Transparent**

 Working in the open can mean many things, primarily it means 'making your work visible', and how people interact with that work will actually begin your journey of open.
 Working more openly is also about making decision-making processes, and governance open for others to co-design.

 > The main value of working open is reducing transaction cost, administration, and collaborative friction with smart communities of peers.
-That's different than over-relying on the casually offered opinions of whoever shows up, or waiting for the crowd to do your work or solve your problems for you." - Matt Thompson [4].
+That's different than over-relying on the casually offered opinions of whoever shows up, or waiting for the crowd to do your work or solve your problems for you." - Matt Thompson [[4]](#how-to-work-open).
 >

 *What ways can you be more transparent in your development workflow?
 How might you hold yourself accountable for being open?*